vasanthps/kabali-booking/README.md

 This scripts just checks if a new theatre is added in Bookmyshow for Kabali and then sends an email and also plays a beep tone to inform you!

-Update your email, password and the emails to which the notification to be sent in auth.json and then just do `npm start`
+Update your email, password and the emails to which the notification to be sent in auth.json.

+#Executing the script

+`npm start`

+#Stopping the script

+`npm run kill`

 Dependencies: node, npm, sh